 1. Get Ahead of the Game

 Craft enough content for one or multiple editorial calendars.
-Make sure to consider critical internal events, product releases, and industry conferences when creating these calendars.
+Make sure to consider critical internal events, product releases, industry conferences, and holidays when creating these calendars.
 You’ll have to intertwine these stories across blogs, white papers, and company news announcements to ensure your brand’s latest news is evenly disseminated across all platforms.
 Plan the content for these posts at least two weeks, if not 30-days, in advance for a smooth promotion timeline.

 2. Engage Employees

 You want brand ambassadors and influencers, right?
 Ever think they’re right under your nose – or right outside of your office door?
 Maybe they are.
 Employees can be an organization’s most valuable (and untapped) asset when it comes to strengthening its brand.
 Encourage your employees to share your brand’s content to further establish credibility and authenticity.
 After all, people follow and listen to humans – whether they’re friends, colleagues, or strangers with whom they happen to share similar qualities.